benaitcheson/coder-academy-terminal-app/README.md

 ./run_app.sh
 ```

-5. Wait for the terminal to finish the install.
+5. Wait for the terminal, this should launch the intro.rb file and fire up bundler to finish the install.

-6. Type this code into the terminal to start the application.
+6. Enjoy!

+Should the script file fail you can navigate to the location of the ruby files with the terminal and execute this code to start the app manually.

 ```ruby
 ruby intro.rb
 ```

-7. Enjoy!

 ---
 ## Functionality